 Through the Sons of Italy Foundation (SIF), and hundreds of thousands of family members located in all fifty states and the District of Columbia, the Order Sons and Daughters of Italy in America (OSDIA) has awarded nearly $61 million in scholarships to date.
 In past years, the SIF has offered 10 to 15 merit-based scholarships (National Leadership Grants), ranging from $4,000 to $25,000, in a nationwide competition.
 Last year, students received a total of $85,000 in merit-based scholarships!

 The Reno Sons of Italy (Cristoforo Colombo Lodge #1534) was established in 1929 as a fraternal organization promoting Italian culture and heritage.

 We welcome you to join us at the Reno Sons of Italy Lodge.
 By joining our fraternal organization you will enjoy such benefits as:

 Giving Back to the Local Community

 We are philanthropists.
 Today, our non profit organization works on many projects including contributions to the Savitt Medical Library at the University of Nevada, and merit-based scholarships to local students of Italian descent.
-During the Christmas season we donate to the needy families in the community and children suffering from cancer.
+During the Christmas season we donate to Veteran Organizations in the community and children suffering from cancer.
 Additional projects and donations are discussed by the membership as well as supporting the national charities of the Order such as the Cooley's Anemia Foundation.